Aloo Palak is one of the rare dishes I make very frequently.

 - Meanwhile, heat oil and ghee in a large pan over medium-high heat and add the cumin seeds.
 Give them a few seconds to sizzle.
 Add the onion and cook, stirring often, until slightly golden, about 5-7 minutes.
 Add the slit green chili pepper, garlic and ginger and cook until the raw smell disappears, about 15-20 seconds.
 Lower the heat and add the chopped tomato, spice powders and salt, and cook until the tomato becomes soft and the oil starts to leave the sides, about 3 minutes.

-- Add the spinach and raise the heat to medium-high.
-Stir-fry the spinach until it loses its moisture, about 5 minutes.
+- Raise the heat to medium-high and add the spinach.
+Stir-fry it until it loses its moisture, about 5 minutes.
 Add water as needed to prevent the spinach from sticking to the bottom.
 Do not cover the pan to cook it.
 This ensures that the spinach retains its vibrant green color, taste and nutrients.
 When the spinach is cooked, add the boiled potatoes and turn off the heat.
 Stir to coat the potatoes with the spinach.
 Adjust salt, if needed.
 Sprinkle lime or lemon juice.

 - Serve hot with roti, naan, rice or bread.
 You can also serve yogurt and chopped red onions on the side, if desired.